Simone Tebet: Early life

 Tebet was born to governor, senator, and President of the National Congress Ramez Tebet and Fairte Nassar Tebet, a philanthropist, in 1970.
 She is of Lebanese descent on both her mother and father's sides.

+Education

-She graduated in law from the Federal University of Rio de Janeiro and is a specialist in legal science from the Escola Superior de Magistratura, and has masters in state law from the Pontifical Catholic University of São Paulo.
+Tebet graduated in law from the Federal University of Rio de Janeiro and is a specialist in the science of the law from the Escola Superior de Magistratura, and has a master‘s degree in state law from the Pontifical Catholic University of São Paulo.
 She began her career as a professor in 1992, working at Dom Bosco Catholic University, Anhanguera-Uniderp University, and the Federal University of Mato Grosso do Sul.

+She was a legal technical consultant for the Legislative Assembly of Mato Grosso do Sul between 1995 and 1997 and legislative technical director between 1997 and 2001.

-Political career
+Early political career

 Simone Tebet started her career in 2002 when she was elected as a state representative in Mato Grosso do Sul with 25,251 votes, becoming the most voted woman that year.
-She has been described as a centre-right and centrist politician by the Brazilian media.
-During her presidential campaign, she said that she represents the "democratic center".

 Mayor of Três Lagoas

-In 2004 she was elected for the first time as the first female mayor of Três Lagoas.
+In 2004 Tebet was elected for the first time as the first female mayor of Três Lagoas.

+During her first term, she maintained the strong industrialization movement of the city, initiated by her predecessor Issam Fares.
+In February 2006, private investments in the industrial expansion of Três Lagoas in the last sixty months totaled 1.1 billion reals.